 Santa stroked his wiry white beard.
 “Mmm, to them I might as well not exist.
 They’re bad children for saying that and that’s why they don’t get presents.
 Not from me anyway.
 That sad fact is that because they don’t believe in me, their parents have to work extra hard to buy presents for them.”

 “I’m sure my mom and dad are relieved that their kids are true believers.
 Especially me!”
 Stewart closed his eyes and grinned from ear to ear.
 There’s nothing like being right.

 “That’s all well and good, little Stewie, but you haven’t followed the rules.”
 The boy opened his eyes at Santa.
 Saint Nick waved at the cookies and milk.
 “You sure did a good job of inviting me in.
 You’re up too late, though.
 Don’t you think there’s a reason you’re not supposed to see Santa Claus?”

 Stewart scrubbed his chin.
 “Gee, I didn’t think much about it.
 Mom says you’re shy but I don’t see how that could be.”

 Stewart’s mother’s head popped around the corner a moment later.
 She’d just checked in on all the children and noticed that Stewart wasn’t in bed.
 Maybe the talking she thought she heard had come from the living room?
 Perhaps it had been Santa seeing how there were presents under the tree now and a cookie was missing.
-With Stewart unaccounted for, yes, it must’ve been Santa.
-The matriarch shook her head as she walked over to the glass of milk and took a sip.
+With Stewart unaccounted for, yes, she could only conclude it must’ve been Santa.
+The matriarch shook her head as she walked over to the glass of almond milk and took a sip.

 “Some kids don’t know when to listen,” she said flatly.
 “Oh, well,” she shrugged.
 “This is why we’ve got four more of ‘em.”